flyteorg/flytesnacks/examples/house_price_prediction/README.md

 ## Dataset

-We will create a custom dataset to build our model by referring to the [Sagemaker example](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/multi_model_xgboost_home_value/xgboost_multi_model_endpoint_home_value.ipynb).
+We will create a custom dataset to build our model by referring to the [SageMaker example](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/multi_model_xgboost_home_value/xgboost_multi_model_endpoint_home_value.ipynb).

 The dataset will have the following columns: